 Joan Bradley Wages, President & CEO

-As president & CEO of the National Women's History Museum, Joan Bradley Wages leads the 501(c)3 nonprofit organization dedicated to educating the general public about the diverse historic contributions of women and raising awareness about the critical need for a national women's history museum in our nation's capital.
-As one of NWHM's founding board members, Joan has been a passionate and tireless champion of this effort for nearly 20 years.
-In addition to overseeing the Museum's Development, Programming, Events, Communications, and External Affairs efforts, she has been lobbying Congress to pass current legislation which would establish a bi-partisan Congressional Commission to produce a feasible plan for the Museum including its governance, organizational structure, fundraising, location and operations.
+As president & CEO of the National Women's History Museum (NWHM), Joan Bradley Wages leads the 501(c)3 nonprofit organization dedicated to educating Americans about the diverse, historic contributions of women and raise awareness about the critical need for a national women's history museum in our nation's capital.
+As one of NWHM's founding Board Members, Joan has been a passionate and tireless champion of this effort for nearly 20 years.
+She advocated Congress to pass current legislation that established a bi-partisan Congressional Commission to produce a feasible plan for the Museum, which the President signed in December 2014.

 Prior to her current position, Joan championed women's issues on and off Capitol Hill throughout her career.
 Joan began her career in the airline industry as a flight attendant for Trans World Airline, and later served as Director of Customer Service for the airline, eventually joining the Independent Federation of Flight Attendants as its spokesperson and lobbyist.
 She teamed with a small group of women to advocate for the transfer of The Portrait Monument from the Capitol Crypt to the Rotunda, where it stands today.
 Joan served as president of Cash, Smith & Wages, where she helped pass the Family and Medical Leave Act, the smoking ban on aircrafts, numerous aviation security measures, and Delaware legislation to prevent the take-over of corporations by corporate raiders.
 Joan has participated in Women in Government Relations and the Women's Leadership Forum.
 She also served on the Board of the Virginia Alliance for Health Care Freedom.